What is respite foster care?

 All we ask for is a spare room in a loving home, your patience, resilience, time, and compassion.
 No experience is necessary, however, experience with children with complex behaviour is always an added bonus.
 Respite placements are usually planned and there is normally time for you to meet with the young person prior to them staying with you.

-The process to become a respite carer is the same as becoming a foster carer, you will receive the same training opportunities, be assigned your own supervising social worker, and be included in all our family activities regardless if you have a child in placement or not.
+The process to become a respite carer is the same as becoming a foster carer.
+You will receive the same training opportunities, be assigned your own supervising social worker, and be included in all our family activities regardless of whether you have a child in placement or not.
 Steps to becoming a foster carer.